Climate change is impacting the way people live around the world¶

 Your task is to:

-column as the index.
-Needed for subsetting and resampling later onparse_dates=True
+• index_col='DATE' – this sets the DATE column as the index.
+Needed for subsetting and resampling later on

-know that you are working with time-series data, and values in the indexed column are date time objectsna_values=['NaN']
+• parse_dates=True – this lets python know that you are working with time-series data, and values in the indexed column are date time objects

 # creating data frame for rapid city